BY PASTOR T. O. BANSO

 In his conversation with Nicodemus, Jesus underscored the importance of being born again.
-John 3:3 says, “Jesus answered and said to him, ‘Most assuredly, I say to you, unless one is born again, he cannot see the kingdom of God’” (NKJV).
+John 3:3 says, “Jesus answered and said to him, ‘Most assuredly, I say to you, unless one is born again, he cannot see the kingdom of God’” (New King James Version).
 1 Peter 1:23 speaks of being born again, not of corruptible seed but incorruptible, through the Word of God, which lives and abides forever.
 Are you born again?
 If you are not, I urge you to pray the prayer at the end of this message, and you will be starting a journey towards making maximum impact in life.

 Within three and a half years, Jesus turned His disciples to fishers of men.
 He invested in Simon’s life, and turned Simon to Peter – a reed eventually became a rock.
 John 1:42 says, “And he brought him to Jesus.
 Now when Jesus looked at him, He said, ‘You are Simon the son of Jonah.
-You shall be called Cephas’ (which is translated, A Stone)” (NKJV).
+You shall be called Cephas’ (which is translated, A Stone)” (New King James Version).
 Without thorough discipleship, the devil will pervert one’s destiny and one will not be able to make maximum impact in life.

 3. Divine purpose.
 The Discovery of divine purpose gives your life the right direction.
 It helps you to know what to invest your life in and where.
 You cannot make maximum impact in life if you live a rudderless life, an aimless life.
 You must know your purpose.
 Jesus is our perfect model.
 He was not confused as regards His purpose in life; hence, He was able to make an uncommon, maximum impact within just three and a half years of His earthly ministry.